-Skills group are utilized throughout treatment for eating disorder, addiction, and dual diagnosis as a way to help individuals develop the needed confidence in recovery.
-As a group setting, these types of therapies can not only help to identify and address specific underlying causes of internal struggles but can also help to do so in a supportive and inviting setting.
+Skills groups are utilized throughout treatment for eating disorder, addiction, and dual diagnosis as a way to help individuals develop the needed confidence in recovery.
+In a group setting, these types of therapies help to identify and address specific underlying causes of internal struggles in a supportive and inviting setting.
 Some benefits of skills group throughout treatment can include:

 Since these skills groups are available in a group setting, group members can practice developing and managing effective relationships and social skills.
-And, along with the social setting, can practice other necessary tools which are helpful throughout the recovery process.
-However, there are specific types of therapies utilized in skills groups.
+Along with the social setting, individuals can practice other necessary tools which are helpful throughout the recovery process.

 This type of therapy is highly effective in helping those in treatment prepare to prevent relapse.
-The theory that motivates this type of therapy is that developing self-inflicting behaviors, which substance abuse is, requires learned behavior.
-So, if you can learn to develop abnormal behavior patterns, you can certainly also learn to develop healthy ones too.
+If you can learn to develop abnormal behavior patterns, you can certainly also learn to develop healthy ones too.
 During therapy sessions, individuals learn to identify and address specific behaviors and even thoughts that may be supportive of the cycle of active addiction.
-And, to develop coping strategies which may be helpful when dealing with issues that can place recovery at risk.
+Additionally, to develop coping strategies which may be helpful when dealing with issues that can place recovery at risk.